For the marathon community, what’s best in the long run isn’t great for long runs

 Regular folks lose a dream

 The overwhelming majority of marathoners run for reasons other than a payday.
-They set their spring race goal months ago and rearranged their lives to try to reach it, and sometimes the only thing that kept them slogging through dreary 20-milers in January and February was the vision of crossing the finish line in April.
+They set their spring race goal months ago and rearranged their lives to try to reach it, and sometimes the only thing that kept them slogging through dreary 20-milers in January and February was the vision of crossing a finish line in April.

 So before the true toll of the pandemic was widely recognized, many runners’ first personal disruption was seeing their marathon erased from the calendar.

-“I have a couple of friends who were like, ‘Woe is me; I’m devastated and heartbroken about my races being canceled,’ ” said Angela Moll, a pediatric ophthalmologist and masters runner who lives in San Diego.
+“I have a couple of friends who were like, ‘Woe is me; I’m devastated and heartbroken about my races being canceled,’ ” said Angela Moll, a pediatric ophthalmologist and masters runner who lives in San Diego and plans to run London on its new October date.
 “But for the most part I think everyone else is being pretty levelheaded about it all, which is really good to see.”

 From the beginning, most runners realized there were far bigger issues than a scrambled marathon schedule.